 Sandboxes Limit the Spread of Damage

-In iOS and in OS X v10.7 and later, sandboxes prevent apps from writing to parts of the file system that they should not.
-Each sandboxed app receives its own container directory in which it can write files.
+In iOS and in OS X v10.7 and later, sandboxes prevent apps from writing to parts of the file system that they should not write to.
+Each sandboxed app receives one or more containers that it can write into.
 An app cannot write to other apps’ containers or to most directories outside of the sandbox.
 These restrictions limit the potential damage that can be done in the event that an app’s security is breached.

 Developers writing apps for OS X v10.7 and later are encouraged to put their apps in sandboxes to enhance security.
 Developers of iOS apps do not have to explicitly put their app in a sandbox because the system does it for them automatically at install time.

 For more information about sandboxes and the types of restrictions they impose on file system access, see Mac App Programming Guide and App Sandbox Design Guide.